acs/spoting/doc/use_cases.md

 ### Finding new genders of music I like and the relation between them

-### Tracking new releases of music that I must hear
+### Tracking new releases of music that I must listen to

 ### Understanding the relationships between artists